 Young people may be targeted by abusers online or in person.

-Signs of child sexual exploitation
+Signs of child sexual exploitation and abuse

 Children and young people that are the victims of sexual exploitation often do not recognise that they are being exploited.
 However, there are a number of tell-tale signs that a child may be being groomed for sexual exploitation.
 These include:

 Even something that appears innocuous could be a sign that a child is being sexually exploited.
 Check out the interactive graphic from NWG Network Tackling Child Sexual Exploitation which can help you discover the visible signs of sexual exploitation